aaronparker/aaronparker.github.io/_posts/2007-03-13-windows-server-2003-sp2-whate28099s-in-it-for-terminal-servers.md

 tags:
   - Terminal Server
 ---
-Now that [Service Pack 2 for Windows Server 2003](http://www.microsoft.com/technet/windowsserver/sp2.mspx) has been released, I thought that I would take a brief look at what&#8217;s new for Terminal Servers:
+Now that [Service Pack 2 for Windows Server 2003](http://www.microsoft.com/technet/windowsserver/sp2.mspx) has been released, I thought that I would take a brief look at what's new for Terminal Servers:

 **New Features**

-Microsoft have a page that details [ten reasons to install Windows Server 2003 SP2](http://www.microsoft.com/technet/windowsserver/sp2/top-reasons.mspx), here&#8217;s some of the highlights that I think are great for Terminal Server environments:
+Microsoft have a page that details [ten reasons to install Windows Server 2003 SP2](http://www.microsoft.com/technet/windowsserver/sp2/top-reasons.mspx), here's some of the highlights that I think are great for Terminal Server environments:

   * [Windows Server 2003 SP2 Scalable Networking Pack (SNP)](http://www.microsoft.com/snp): Improvements in networking to take advantages of high speed networks.
   * [Windows Deployment Services (WDS)](http://www.microsoft.com/windowsserver/longhorn/deployment/services.mspx): WDS is a great way to deploy Windows Server 2003 using Windows PE.
-I&#8217;ve just completed a project where I used WDS so that I could take advantage of Windows PE 2.0.
+I've just completed a project where I used WDS so that I could take advantage of Windows PE 2.0.
   * [IPsec management updates](http://support.microsoft.com/kb/914841): Updates to IPsec in Windows that makes it easier to implement [server and domain isolation](http://www.microsoft.com/sdisolation).
   * Microsoft Management Console 3.0: Updates the MMC to the same version included with Windows Server 2003 R2.